-4.2 Minority discount
+4.2 Minority interest discount

-Case Minority discount Hull v Hull (1983) FLC 91-360 Parents had effective control Hypothetical willing yet prudent buyer concept was rejected but concluded it would be artificial to value the shares at \$Nil Held to be a financial resource as not realisable in foreseeable future Sapir v Sapir (No. 2) (1989) FLC 92-047 Effective control by parents (even though wife held 48% interest) Present value of the proportional net asset value of the shareholding, discounted at an appropriate compounded annual rate over the lifetime of controlling family member- 50% discount on net asset value Mourd v Mourd 12.5% interest in company (winding up (unreported decision rights) delivered 29/11/91) 50% discount on net asset value Turnbull v Turnbull (1991) FLC 92-258 Ultimate intention for ownership to effectively remain with husband Applied a modest discount rate of 5% Moylan v Moylan 10% equity interest in company (unreported decision controlled by parents delivered 12/11/92) 20% discount on net asset value to reflect the "reality of the situation" Georgeson v Georgeson (1995) FLC 92-618 Company controlled by parents Value was discounted at a compounded annual rate of 5% over the lifetime of the controlling family member (22 years) 66% discount on net asset value
+se Minority discount & Hull - Parents had effective control B) FLC 91-360 - Hypothetical willing yet prudent buyer concept was rejected but concluded it would be artificial to value the shares at \$Nil Held to be a financial resource as not realisable in foreseeable future & Sapir (No. 2)-Effective control by parents (even though wife held 48% interest) Present value of the proportional net asset value of the shareholding, discounted at an appropriate compounded annual rate over the lifetime of controlling family member & Sapir (No. 2) FLC 92-047 FLC 92-047 Present value of the propo asset value of the sharehol discounted at an appropria compounded annual rate of

+Case Minority discount

+Turnbull & Turnbull Ultimate intention for ownership to

+(1991) FLC 92-258 effectively remain with husband

+Applied a modest discount rate of 5%

+Moylan & Moylan 10% equity interest in company

+(unreported decision controlled by parents

+delivered 12/11/92) 20% discount on net asset value to

+reflect the "reality of the situation"

+Georgeson & Georgeson Company controlled by parents

+(1995) FLC 92-618 Value was discounted at a compounded

+annual rate of 5% over the lifetime of the

+controlling family member (22 years)

+66% discount on net asset value

+Ramsay & Ramsay 22.73% interest in company

-Case Minority discount Ramsay v Ramsay (1997) FLC 92-742 22.73% interest in companyNo real prospect of gaining control of the company in the future Valued on capitalisation of future maintainable dividends approach Eaton v Eaton 35% discount on net asset value (2013) FamCAFC106 Husband not a controlling shareholder in the company
+(1997) FLC 92-742 No real prospect of gaining control of the

+company in the future

+Valued on capitalisation of future

+maintainable dividends approach

+Eaton & Eaton 35% discount on net asset value

+(2013) FamCAFC106 - Husband one of nine shareholders, in a

+company controlled by three permanent

+directors and run for the benefit of three

+families and their descendants

+Inappropriate for the wife to be required

+to take any of the shares, they were the

+husband's in a company that he ran and

+as such logical as well as just and

+equitable that he retain the shares